• Menu

 • Eat a good, solid breakfast.
 Sounds a bit old-school, but I recommend old-fashioned oatmeal.
 It’s warming and won’t burn off in the first hour.
 My kids don’t know they’re hungry until they get cranky and argumentative, not a good thing when learning a new skill.

 • Rent your equipment from the resort.
 This is key for your first experience.
-It simplifies the process and most first-time skiers don’t need specialized equipment.
+It simplifies the process and most first-time skiers just need standard equipment in good condition.

 Tips for learning to ski and snowboard.